-HBP will work with, Andy's Attic a local charity organization that's mission is to provide for families, especially those in need, the ability to have warm and comfortable clothing so that they can advance in their everyday life.
-Andy's Attic is located in Worcester and serves all areas of Worcester including the areas defined by the CCC as areas of disproportionate impact.
+HBP will work with Andy's Attic, a local charity organization that's mission is to provide for families, especially those in need, the ability to have warm and comfortable clothing so that they can advance in their everyday life.
+Andy's Attic is located in Worcester at South Highschool and serves the areas defined by the CCC as areas of disproportionate impact.